IT Recruitment: Interview wtih Harald Schütz of Sophos

 What is your evaluation of the lack of IT professionals in Upper Austria?

 The lack of IT professionals represents a serious problem.
 Already in the past, it was often not easy to fill vacancies at short notice.
-This situation has however in the past few years been exacerbated in recent years.
-Certainly a large and well-known company will find it easier to increase their attractiveness as an employer and thus to receive sufficient applications for recruitment.
-For smaller companies it has thereby however become much harder to find enough well-trained people.
-Currently there is also no improvement in sight, so that the issue will become even more acute in the coming years.
+This situation has been exacerbated in recent years.
+Certainly a large and well-known company will find it easier to increase its attractiveness as an employer and receive sufficient applications for recruitment.
+For smaller companies it has become much harder to find enough well-trained people.
+There is also no improvement in sight, so the issue will become even more acute in the coming years.

 What was your experience of working with recruitment firms?
-How do you assess this sector?
+How do you assess this industry?

 A competent partner is an important, indeed essential factor for successful recruitment.
 The experiences that we have had until now with various providers have been quite mixed.
 We have found that only a long-term relationship allows us to gain a real insight into the company.
 Because only a partner who is both well represented in the relevant markets as well being a credible representative of the company has any opportunity of being able to find and recruit the best people (i.e. the ones best suited to us).

-In the recruitment sector great transformations have happened in recent years.
-While until a few years ago, employees were recruited traditionally via advertisements in the newspater, today that is onlly one of many options.
-The internet and above all social media provide opportunities that years ago were completely unfeasible, or unknown.
-This allows particularly new entrants to employment, who are very present and very well connected in these new media, to become successful quickly.
+In the recruitment sector, great transformations have happened in recent years.
+Whereas a few years ago, employees were recruited traditionally via advertisements in the newspaper, today that is only one of many options.
+The internet and above all social media provide opportunities that were completely unfeasible, or unknown a few years ago.
+This allows new employees who are very present and very well connected in these new media to become successful quickly.

 What characterises the work with epunkt?

 We have found a reliable partner in epunkt who makes us feel extremely well supported in all our recruitment needs.
 The professional service of the company makes a substantial contribution to our long-term successs.

 What we appreciate about epunkt...